scikit-learn/enhancement_proposals/slep023/proposal.rst

   The `CallbackContext` class exposes the following methods:

-  - `eval_on_fit_task_begin`, to evaluate the callbacks at the beginning of the task.
+  - `call_on_fit_task_begin`, to call the callbacks at the beginning of the task.
-  - `eval_on_fit_task_end`, to evaluate the callbacks at the end of the task.
+  - `call_on_fit_task_end`, to call the callbacks at the end of the task.
   - `subcontext`, to create a child `CallbackContext` for a subtask.
   - `propagate_callbacks`, to propagate the callback context and the auto-propagated callbacks from a meta-estimator to its sub-estimators.

-  When a callback is evaluated for a given task, it receives the corresponding context which exposes attributes that provide information about the task being executed to be used by the callback to adapt its behavior.
+  When a callback is called for a given task, it receives the corresponding context which exposes attributes that provide information about the task being executed to be used by the callback to adapt its behavior.
 It also receives all the information that the estimator is able to provide about the state of the fitting process at this task.